UTS-eResearch/choice/test/README_Tests.txt

 Test Cases
 ==========

 Test Name               Example     Approx          Description
                         in Jscript  Time (s)
 ---------               -------     --------        -----------

 check_main_1            yes         1               Check sets, main only. check_main_2                        43              Main effects + all 2fis, no det C
-check_main_3                        145             Estimating main effects only which shows nginx errors.
+check_main_3                       145              Check sets, Main only but long run time.
-    NOT in git yet.
+    This was used to show an nginx "504 Gateway Timeout" which says:
+    "The page you are looking for is temporarily unavailable".

 check_mplusall_1                    0.5             Check sets, plusall, det=1
 check_mplusall_2                    0.5             Check sets, plusall, det=blank value